-- 1 Stop the motorcycle. - 2 Press and hold the rear ABS switch until the rear ABS OFF indicator is turned off, or turn the ignition switch to the (Off) position and the (On) position.
+- 1 Stop the vehicle. - Press and hold the rear ABS switch until the rear ABS OFF indicator is turned off, or turn the ignition switch to the OFF position and the ON position.

 ABS function on both wheels is on.